<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 Change-focused mindset

 One essential soft skill is being change-focused, or an 'architect of change'.
-This involves looking beyond the immediate ‘now’ and towards building the future.
+This involves looking beyond the immediate ‘now’ and towards the future needs of the business.
 Think about the long-term value of establishing your Enterprise Architecture practice.
-Incorporating team members who are not solely focused on fire-fighting will enable you to achieve long-term results, rather than just address immediate problems.
+Are your team members solely focused on addressing immediate problems or 'fires', or can they achieve long-term results?

 Collaboration